-Seven people recently died when a semi truck slammed into a van that was carrying a church group from Louisiana to Walt Disney World.
+Seven people recently died when a semi-truck slammed into a van that was carrying a church group from Louisiana to Walt Disney World.
 The accident occurred when the semi, after hitting another vehicle, crossed the center median on I-75 and struck the van and another 18-wheeler.
-Since the crash, survivors have filed wrongful death and personal injury lawsuits against the company that the semi driver worked for, alleging that the truck driver had a tarnished driving record before the accident and that the company who hired him was negligent in their duty to keep others safe on the road.
+Since the crash, survivors have filed an Orlando wrongful death and personal injury lawsuits against the trucking company that the semi driver worked for, alleging that the truck driver had a tarnished driving record before the truck accident and that the trucking company that hired him was negligent in its duty to keep others safe on the road.

 All across Florida and the nation, our economy relies on the delivery of shipped goods via commercial trucks.
 Also known as big rigs or tractor-trailers, commercial trucks can weigh up to 20-30 times more than a passenger car, which increases the likelihood of severe injuries or death if a truck is involved in an accident.

 According to information provided by the Insurance Institute for Highway Safety, more than 4,000 people died in the U.S. in 2017 in accidents with commercial trucks.
 17 percent of those fatalities were the occupants of the large trucks, and 68 percent were occupants of passenger cars and other vehicles.
 14 percent were pedestrians, bicyclists, and motorcyclists.
 If you’ve been injured in an accident caused by a negligent commercial truck driver, you may be eligible for compensation through a personal injury lawsuit.
 An experienced Orlando truck accident lawyer can help you to understand your legal options.

 Driver fatigue, also known as drowsy driving, is one of the most common causes of accidents involving big rig trucks.
 Commercial truck drivers often face strict deadlines and work long hours, putting them at high risk of driver fatigue.